-Therefore, the outstanding sales and use tax assessments totaling \$ control (plus applicable penalty and interest) are deemed legitimate liabilities of Conductive Commonwealth of Kentucky.
+Therefore, the outstanding sales and use tax assessments totaling applicable interest) are legitimate liabilities of LLC due the Commonwealth of Kentucky.

 This letter is the final ruling of the Department of Revenue.

 APPEAL

 You may appeal this final ruling to the Kentucky Board of Tax Appeals pursuant to the provisions of KRS 131.110, KRS 131.340-131.365, 103 KAR 1:010 and 802 KAR 1:010.
 If you decide to appeal this final ruling, your petition of appeal must be filed at the principal office of the Kentucky Board of Tax Appeals, 128 Brighton Park Boulevard, Frankfort, Kentucky 40601-3714, within thirty (30) days from the date of this final ruling.
 The rules of the Kentucky Board of Tax Appeals, which are set forth in 802 KAR 1:010, require that the petition of appeal must: